Saksham-deccan/Deccan_Courses/AI_Prompting_101/Writing_a_complex_prompt/Introduction/content.md

-## What is a Complex Prompt?
+# 🌟 What is a Complex Prompt?

-A **complex prompt** is designed to challenge a model's capabilities by testing its performance across multiple dimensions and exploring its limitations.
+A **complex prompt** is designed to **challenge a model's capabilities** by testing its performance across multiple dimensions and **pushing its limits**.

 ---

-### Why Learn Complex Prompting?
+## 🚀 Why Learn Complex Prompting?

-- **Evaluate a model’s performance** – Tests cognitive tasks like reasoning, inference, understanding, multi-step processes, etc.
+🔍 **Evaluate a Model’s Performance**
+➡️ Measures cognitive skills like **reasoning, inference, understanding,** and **multi-step problem-solving**.

+🎯 **Identify Strengths & Limitations**
-- **Identify strengths and limitations** – Helps uncover how well the model aligns with human expectations during training and testing.
+➡️ Helps uncover how well the model **aligns with human expectations** during training and testing.

+---

+### 🧠 Mastering Complex Prompts
+Learning to craft complex prompts allows you to **unlock deeper insights**, refine AI responses, and push the boundaries of what’s possible.
+Ready to explore? 🚀